BGP Route Server Overview

 Changes to normal EBGP behavior are controlled by the route-server-client CLI configuration.
 The route-server-client CLI configuration at the [edit protocols bgp group group-name] hierarchy level implements route server BGP attribute transparency behavior.

 The route server provides attribute transparency for both single-hop EBGP and multi-hop configurations.
-Therefore, the route-server-client configuration implicitly includes the functionality of multihop no-nexthop-change for single-hop and multi-hop sessions.
+Therefore, the route-server-client configuration implicitly includes the functionality of no-nexthop-change for single-hop and multi-hop sessions.
+For multi-hop BGP sessions you must configure the multihop keyword.

 The route-server-client can be configured at the protocol, group, or neighbor levels of the [edit protocol bgp] hierarchy.